dvikas/nextjs-graphql-adminpanel/api/README.md

 * Open MYSQL and Create Database `next_graphql_admin`
 * Open Terminal in `api` Directory and use following commands
 * `yarn`

+   > If you aree getting error `The engine "node" is incompatible with this module.
+Expected version "12".
+Got "14.17.3"`

+   > `nvm use --delete-prefix v12.0`

+   > `nvm install v12.0`

 * `npx prisma migrate save --experimental`
 * `npx prisma migrate up --experimental` (It will create DB Tables)
 * `yarn seed` (it will create test user **admin@example.com / admin** in DB user table)